Code-Institute-Submissions/thrill-seekers/README.md

 - RatingProfile: Used to display and integrate ratings in the profile page.

 Parks: <br>
-- Parks: Component to display the park articels.
+- Parks: Component to display the park articles.
 - ParkCreateForm & ParkEditForm: Forms used for creating and editing parks.
 - ParkPage: Detailed view of a specific park.
-Also the specific ratings belonging to the park are added here via RatingsPark.
+Also, the specific ratings belonging to the park are added here via RatingsPark.
 - ParksPage: It lists all Parks articles one below the other and is at the same time the homepage of the project.

 Profiles: <br>